bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 03 - GPU + Container.md

 paperspace@ps3nfhuzbif3:~/Scripts$
 ```

-Now we can run the spam_predict.py script.
+Now we can run the spam_predict.py script (under Scripts_Artifacts folder).
 Make sure review the path of the model in the script.

 ```shell